Department of History

 Jeremiah R Dancy, PHD, Assistant Professor of History, Department of History, PHD, University of Oxford; MA, University of Exeter; BA, Appalachian State University

-Brian F Domitrovic, PHD, Associate Professor and Chair of History, Department of History, PHD, Harvard University; AM, Harvard University; AB, Columbia University
+Brian F Domitrovic, PHD, Associate Professor of History, Department of History, PHD, Harvard University; AM, Harvard University; AB, Columbia University

-Mevhibe Pinar Emiralioglu, PHD, Associate Professor of History, Department of History, PHD, Univ of Chicago; MA, Univ of Chicago; BA, Bogazici University
+Mevhibe Pinar Emiralioglu, PHD, Associate Professor and Chair of History, Department of History, PHD, Univ of Chicago; MA, Univ of Chicago; MA, Bilkent University; BA, Bogazici University

 Charles Victor Heath, PHD, Associate Professor of History, Department of History, PHD, Tulane University; MA, Tulane University; BA, Tulane University

 Kenneth E Hendrickson, PHD, Dean of Graduate Studies, Professor of History, Department of History, PHD, University of Iowa; MA, Texas AM University; BA, Texas AM University